cran-task-views/Psychometrics/Psychometrics.md

     methods to process item metadataand use target assessment and measurement blueprint constraints to assemble a test form.
 -   `r pkg("heplots")`: Visualizing hypothesis tests in multivariate linear models with hypothesis error plots.
+-   `r pkg("simlandr")` provides tools to estimate generalized potential landscapes from formal psychological models.
+    `r pkg("fitlandr")` provides nonparametric methods to estimate bivariate vector fields and generalized potential landscapes from intensive longitudinal data. `r pkg("Isinglandr")` can be used to estimate generalized potential landscapes from Ising networks generated from the `r pkg("IsingFit")` package.

 ### Links